julaneelee/Human-viruses-detection-in-scRNA-seq/README.md

 ```
 Last step, we will run bash script which `all_human_viruses.fasta` is the input data for running BLASTn while Bowtie2 will use array of viral reference genome as input (we need to change index name inside the script)

-Here is the bash script for running both bowtie2 and blastn together in single run
+Here is the bash script for running both bowtie2 and blastn together in single run  **Note: Inside the script, there are some steps with the comment `#`, some may already process outside the script, the file name for each loop, and the path working directory you need to modify by yourself.
+Depends on your data**
 ```
 chmod 777 run_bowtie2_blastn.sh
 nohup ./run_bowtie2_blastn.sh > run_bowtie2_blastn.out
 ```
 In case, we need to run only BLASTn separeately

 ```
 chmod 777 only_blastn.sh
 nohup ./only_blastn.sh > only_blastn.out